capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/introduction.md

 The **Gateway/Adapter pattern** provides a stable interception point between your application and external services.
 Once this structure is in place, you gain a **single, consistent location** to layer in production-grade features.

 Without it, these concerns scatter across controllers, jobs, and service classes.
-Impossible to maintain consistently across heterogeneous integrations (SDKs, REST, SOAP).
+Impossible to maintain consistently across diverse integrations (SDKs, REST, SOAP).

 > The pattern isn't magic; it's discipline.
 It gives you one place to solve each problem, once, for all integrations.